 Hence, examples teach a way to accomplish things.
-Examples gives encouragement to learn more.
+Examples give encouragement to learn more.
 But, we can never expect to teach someone solely by example.

 Lectures shine as a way to get a large quantity of information over to an audience in the shortest amount of time.
 Lectures were employed by Jesus, such as his sermon on the Mount in Matthew 5-7.
 Many of the sermons recorded for us in Acts are forms of lectures.